gurpsdomain/GurpsyMcGurpsFace/README.md

 # GurpsyMcGurpsFace

-This repository contains a visualitation for a Gurps Charactersheet model, as created by gurpsDomain.
+This repository contains a visualitation for a Gurps Charactersheet model, as created by [gurpsdomain][].

 ## Setup
-This project relies on node and npm and is based on the Angular2 quickstart.
+This project relies on node and npm and is based on the [Angular2 quickstart][quickstart].

 To start working with this project, install node, go to the project directory and run

 ```shell
     npm install